Monday, July 7, 2025

 Home TRAVEL Attractions

-Dokdo Island is one of the most beautiful places in Korea.
+Dokdo Island (독도) is one of the most beautiful places in Korea.
 It is well-known for its natural environment and stunning views.
 Each year, over 130,000 people visit the island to enjoy its beauty.
-For hundreds of years, the island has been a Korean pride and national identity symbol.
+For centuries, the island has been a symbol of Korean pride and national identity.
 It is also a place of historical significance, as it was the site of a famous battle during the Korean War.

 Dokdo is an island in the Sea of Japan between Korea and Japan, mostly made up of boulders and pebbles.
 Its surrounding sea is full of fish resources, as it is part of Korea’s easternmost territory.